coldbox-modules/cbwire/readme.md

 Building modern CFML apps is complicated.
 ColdBox makes creating server-side apps easy, but what about the client-side?
 Front-end JavaScript frameworks like Vue and React are powerful, yet they also introduce complexity and a significant learning curve when creating our apps.

-What if you could create applications that look and feel just like your Vue or React web apps but written primarily with CFML.
+What if you could create apps that look and feel like your Vue and React web apps but are written with CFML.
 Impossible, you say?
 Nay, we say!

 Introducing **cbwire**: Power-up your CFML!